omgoo/zendesk-mcp-server/README.md

 # Get ticket information
 "Show me ticket #12345"

-# Search for tickets (with various options)
+# Search for tickets (Team plan optimized defaults)
-"Find all high priority tickets created in the last week" "Show me a summary of all open tickets"
-"Search tickets and categorize them by type"
+"Find all high priority tickets created in the last week" "Show me a detailed analysis of open tickets with user info" "Search tickets with automatic categorization and enrichment" "Get comprehensive ticket analysis with all context"
-"Find tickets with full details including descriptions"

 # Check agent performance
 "What's the performance of agent John Smith this month?"